alessandroorro/ML-BE-fitness-score/README.md

     openpyxl==3.1.5

 ## Dataset format
-The data input is a x.sx file with the following columns
+The data input is a .xlsx file with the following columns

 **Gene symbol**
 Symbol identifying the target gene associated with the genomic locus or sgRNA target.

+**sgRNA sequence**
-    sgRNA sequence: Nucleotide sequence of the single guide RNA (typically 20 nucleotides in length).
+Nucleotide sequence of the single guide RNA (typically 20 nucleotides in length).

+**sgRNA strand**
-    sgRNA strand: Genomic strand orientation of the sgRNA (sense or antisense).
+Genomic strand orientation of the sgRNA (sense or antisense).

+**Gene strand**
-    Gene strand: Orientation of the target gene transcript (1 for sense, -1 for antisense or similar numerical encoding).
+Orientation of the target gene transcript (1 for sense, -1 for antisense or similar numerical encoding).

+**Mutation bin**
-    Mutation bin: Functional classification or predicted variant effect category of the target site (e.g., Intron, Missense, No edits, Nonsense, Silent, Splice site, UTR).
+Functional classification or predicted variant effect category of the target site (e.g., Intron, Missense, No edits, Nonsense, Silent, Splice site, UTR).

+**Nucleotide edits**
-    Nucleotide edits: List or representation of specific nucleotide changes introduced or evaluated at the target site.
+List or representation of specific nucleotide changes introduced or evaluated at the target site.

+**On-target efficacy score**
-    On-target efficacy score: Benchmark cleavage or on-target score from Rule Set 2.
+Benchmark cleavage or on-target score from Rule Set 2.

-    efficiency:behive:BE4: Predicted base editing efficiency score from the BE-Hive model for BE4.
+**efficiency:behive:BE4**, **efficiency:bedict:BE4max**, **efficiency:deepbe:NG**

-    efficiency:bedict:BE4max: Predicted base editing efficiency score from the BE-DICT model for BE4max.

-    efficiency:deepbe:NG: Predicted base editing efficiency score from the DeepBE model for NG variants.
+Predicted base editing efficiency score from the BE-Hive model for BE4, BE-DICT model for BE4max and from the DeepBE model for NG variants.

+**domains:pfam**
-    domains:pfam: Protein domain annotation identifier or description from the PFAM database.
+Protein domain annotation identifier or description from the PFAM database.

+**DepMap:[Cell_Line]**
-    DepMap:[Cell_Line]: Cancer Dependency Map (DepMap) score indicating gene essentiality or cell fitness effect for specific cell lines (e.g., A375, MELJUSO, OVCAR8, HAP1, HA1E).
+Cancer Dependency Map (DepMap) score indicating gene essentiality or cell fitness effect for specific cell lines (e.g., A375, MELJUSO, OVCAR8, HAP1, HA1E).

+**BE39:[Cell_Line]:zscore**
-    BE39:[Cell_Line]:zscore: Experimental proliferation or depletion z-score measured under BE3.9 base editing conditions for a given cell line.
+Experimental proliferation or depletion z-score measured under BE3.9 base editing conditions for a given cell line.

+**CAS9:[Cell_Line]:zscore**
-    CAS9:[Cell_Line]:zscore: Experimental proliferation or depletion z-score measured under standard Cas9 nuclease conditions for a given cell line.
+Experimental proliferation or depletion z-score measured under standard Cas9 nuclease conditions for a given cell line.

+**context[N]**
-    context[N]: Flanking genomic sequence context window of length N (e.g., 20, 30, 40, 50 bp) centered around the target site.
+Flanking genomic sequence context window of length N (e.g., 20, 30, 40, 50 bp) centered around the target site.